Go to the Staff section

 The Regulations provide a framework for teaching and assessment at Oxford Brookes.
-It is a comprehensive publication covering the academic regulations, policies and procedures governing all the University’s provision, aimed at staff and students, and can be found at /regulations/
+It is a comprehensive publication covering the academic regulations, policies and procedures governing all the University’s provision, aimed at staff and students, and can be found at University Regulations web page.

 Your letter of appointment sets out the terms of your contract with the University, and provides contact information for the Faculty staff with whom you will liaise in carrying out your duties as an external examiner – they should contact you soon after your appointment to provide you with full details about the programme/s you will be examining.

-Along with your appointment letter, you will also be sent two other forms which you are asked to complete and return as soon as possible:
+Along with your appointment letter, you will also be sent two other forms which you are asked to complete and return to us as soon as possible:

-We ask you to return the acceptance form to indicate your acceptance of the appointment offered, and also to provide the bank details you wish us to use when paying your fees and expenses.
+We ask you to return the acceptance form to indicate your acceptance of the appointment offered, and also to agree to abide by the security guidelines for external users of the Oxford Brookes IT facilities.
+It also allows you to provide the bank details you wish us to use when paying your fees and expenses.
 We will hold this information only for as long as you are appointed as an external examiner for Brookes, and will ask you to confirm these details from time to time, but please let us know as soon as possible if your payment details change, for example, if you change banks.
 On receipt of your completed acceptance form, we will send you a Brookes staff number and password, which will enable you to access the Personal Information Portal (PIP), where you can view full information about the programme you examine.
 You can log into PIP at https://kmis.brookes.ac.uk/csms/wprin_menu.main

 External examiners are appointed for a maximum period of four years, although this may in practice be slightly longer to allow for the production of annual reports to cover four successive cohorts of students (taking into account the dates of examination committee meetings).